gitlabhq/gitlabhq/doc/install/kubernetes/index.md

 ## Chart Overview

-* **[GitLab-Omnibus](gitlab_omnibus.md)**: The best way to run GitLab on Kubernetes today, suited for small to medium deployments.
+* **[GitLab-Omnibus](gitlab_omnibus.md)**: The best way to run GitLab on Kubernetes today, suited for small deployments.
 The chart is in beta and will be deprecated by the [cloud native GitLab chart](#cloud-native-gitlab-chart).
 * **[Cloud Native GitLab Chart](https://gitlab.com/charts/helm.gitlab.io/blob/master/README.md)**: The next generation GitLab chart, currently in development.
 Will support large deployments with horizontal scaling of individual GitLab components.
 * Other Charts
   * [GitLab Runner Chart](gitlab_runner_chart.md): For deploying just the GitLab Runner.
   * [Advanced GitLab Installation](gitlab_chart.md): Deprecated, being replaced by the [cloud native GitLab chart](#cloud-native-gitlab-chart).
 Provides additional deployment options, but provides less functionality out-of-the-box.
   * [Community Contributed Charts](#community-contributed-charts): Community contributed charts, deprecated by the official GitLab chart.

 ## GitLab-Omnibus Chart (Recommended)